-On Hair, Sheets, Tissues, Carpets, Drapes, the Floor of Your Uber, Anywhere Else it Might Land
+Sperm on Hair, Sheets, Tissues, Carpets, Drapes, the Floor of Your Uber and Anywhere Else It Might Land

 Ironically, the most common final resting place for your sperm is also the least viable environment for its survival.
 “Most of the sperm will die in the first few minutes, or once the sperm is dry,” says Brahmbhatt, so do pause a moment to consider the 200 million miniscule sperm corpses you’ve just buried in that gym sock.